 - Keep out of reach of children.

-- Use only if the solution is clear and free of particles.
+- Use it only when the solution is clear and free of particles.

-- When infections are resistant to other antibiotics.
+- When infections become resistant to other antibiotics.

-- In life-threatening infections where quick bactericidal action is needed.
+- In life-threatening infections where rapid bactericidal action is required.

 - For hospital-acquired infections where multidrug-resistant organisms are common.

-- As part of combination therapy in serious conditions like sepsis or meningitis.
+- As part of a combination therapy in severe conditions such as sepsis or meningitis.

 Frequently Asked Questions (FAQs)

-Yes, when given under medical supervision, it is safe.
-However, monitoring is necessary to avoid kidney and ear-related side effects.
+Yes, it is safe when given under medical supervision.
+However, close monitoring is necessary to avoid kidney and ear-related side effects.

-No. It must be administered by a trained healthcare professional.
+No. It should only be administered by a trained health professional.

-Patients often notice improvement within 2–3 days, but full course completion is important to avoid resistance.
+Patients often feel improvement within 2-3 days, but it is important to take the full course of medication to avoid resistance.

 Yes.
-It is often combined with beta-lactam antibiotics (e.g., cephalosporins, penicillins) for better effectiveness.
+It is often given in combination with beta-lactam antibiotics e.g. (Cephalosporins, Penicillins) for better effectiveness.

-Yes, but dosage must be carefully calculated according to body weight.
+Yes, but dosage should be done carefully according to body weight.